-- Being familiar with the requirements of this plan. - Ensuring the requirements of the PIRMP are communicated to all personnel, subcontractors and where appropriate, visitors to site through on site and their responsibilities. • - Co-ordinate and implement training. - Ensuring incidents are managed and strictly supervised in accordance with the plan, company policies and procedures - Understanding process and location of spill kits and development of additional controls as appropriate. - Ensure any the spill response flowchart, emergency contact numbers and details and any other bulletin or information pertaining to emergency plans and management is placed on noticeboards - Update and revise the plan, as required.
+- Being familiar with the requirements of this plan. - Ensuring the requirements of the PIRMP are communicated to all personnel, subcontractors and where appropriate, visitors to site. - Co-ordinate and implement training. - Ensuring incidents are managed and strictly supervised in accordance with the plan, company policies and procedures. - Understanding process and location of spill kits and development of additional controls as appropriate. - Ensure any the spill response flowchart, emergency contact numbers and details and any other bulletin or information pertaining to emergency plans and management is placed on noticeboards. - Update and revise the plan, as required.